esakal/kaltura-ng-dev-workspace/readme.md

 - [x] Ensure you have [node.js installed](https://nodejs.org/en/download/current/), version 7.0.0 or above.
 - [x] Ensure you have [git installed](https://git-for-windows.github.io/)
-- [x] Ensure you have [yarn installed](https://yarnpkg.com/lang/en/docs/install/) (we use it for node package management)
+- [x] Ensure you have [yarn installed](https://yarnpkg.com/lang/en/docs/install/) (we use it for node package management) version 0.24.6 and above.

 #### Setup your workspace
-- create a folder to hold your packages.
+1. create a folder to hold your packages (your workspace root folder).
-- create `package.json`
+2. create `package.json` in your root folder by running the following command:
 ```
  $ yarn init -y
  ```
-- add this tool to your folder
+3. add this tool to your folder in your root folder by running the following command:
 ```
 $ yarn add @kaltura-ng/dev-workspace
 ```

-- create file `kaltura-ws.json` with the following format:
+4. create file `kaltura-ws.json` in your root folder with the following format:

 ```json
 {